Today in this post I am going to compare MailChimp vs ConvertKit and help you decide which is the best bet for your business.

 ConvertKit is designed to be the Swiss army knife for email marketing functionality.
 Simplicity is highlighted all through its interface.
 It’s all about drag and drop functionality.
 Things can’t get easier than that!

 Uploading contacts and getting started is easy peasy.
-You’ll find everything you need at a glance.
+All you need can be previewed at a glance.
+They don’t play hide-and-seek with features.
 The interface loads fast and I have to say they’ve got a bit more color than Mailchimp.
 Moving from point A to B is a breeze.

 The only limitation is the functionality.
 But hey, that’s the whole point with ConvertKit.
 Sign up subscribers, and email them.
 Period.